-If you cannot find precisely the right size kit, we recommend buying the next size up and then following the manufacturer’s instructions for how much of the closing kit chemicals you need to use.
-You can use our pool volume calculator to figure out how many gallons of water are in your pool to measure everything out.
+If you cannot find precisely the right size kit, I recommend buying the next size up and then following the manufacturer’s instructions for how much of the closing kit chemicals you need to use.
+You can use my pool volume calculator to figure out how many gallons of water are in your pool to measure everything out.

 Does it Add Value by Giving You Extras?

 Many of the best pool closing kits will include extra materials that can add value to your purchase.
 Small things like a pool float that slowly releases pool cleaner can help a closing kit stand out against the competition.

 Stain removers and metal treating agents are not always necessary to get your pool ready for the winter, but they will increase the chance everything is still functioning and looking pristine when the summer comes.

 That’s about it for winterizing kits.
 Also be sure to read my guide on winter pool care for more off-season tips.

 Any questions?
 Drop me a line, always happy to help.

 As an Amazon Associate, we earn from qualifying purchases.
 Participation in these programs helps us keep the lights on at PoolResearch.com and in no way impacts our research process or editorial opinions.